SPF-OST/optihood/docs/guide/energy_system_component_models.rst

 Introduction
 ============

-The scenario consisting of the energy network (including buildings and links, if any) to be optimized can be defined using either a configuration (or config) file or an excel file.
-The input config/excel file define the available energy conversion and storage technologies.
-The associated parameters and sizing limits of the technologies are also defined within the input scenario file, along with the cost and environmental impact assumptions per technology, a path to the demand profiles and weather data files.
-The purchased electricity cost as well as the emissions of the grid electricity can either be a time series or a constant value.
-The demand profiles for space heating can be defined statically or alternatively by means of a dynamic linear building model.
-After preparing the config/excel file, an energy network can be defined in a Python script for optimization.

-.. image:: ./resources/optihood_architecture.png
-      :width: 1000
-      :alt: optihood_architecture
+The optihood framework was implemented within this project and extended within the SFOE-sponsored project SolHOOD7.
+It is written in Python programming language and based on oemof (open energy modelling framework).
+In oemof, an energy system is defined as a combination of linear component models of different types namely, sources, transformers, sinks, and buses.
+The components models are linked together using flow objects which may have associated costs (optional) to formulate the target function to optimize.
+Then, Oemof makes use of pyomo, an open-source modelling language for optimization solutions, to define a MILP optimization problem.
+The framework optihood offers a flexible and easy-to-use environment with several useful features for a neighborhood beyond what oemof can provide.
+The basic construct of oemof is modified in a sense that the components are grouped by buildings and the results (time series of energy production/consumption, costs, emissions, etc.) can be obtained per building.

 Grid electricity, natural gas, or any other form of energy consumed by the system can be considered as energy sources.
 An energy source is modelled simply as a “Source” from oemof solph.
 An energy demand can be related to electricity, space heat and domestic hot water, and is modelled as a “Sink” from oemof solph.
 In terms of energy conversion and storage technologies, the following are presently implemented: air-source heat pump (ASHP), ground-source heat pump (GSHP), combined heating and power (CHP), solar thermal collector, PV, electric heating rod, gas boiler, electrical battery and thermal storage.

+.. image:: ./resources/optihood_architecture.png
+      :width: 1000
+      :alt: optihood_architecture

 To summarize, the technologies are classified in three categories: